 When I headed back to my motel room to put my rain clothes on, my brain came to a screeching halt.
 Tomorrow was going to be a zero day in Middlebury, and, per the weather forecast, it most likely was not going to be raining tomorrow.
 Why ride in the rain, when I could take that zero day today at this little motel, then ride in dry weather tomorrow.
 I looked out the window, and both Ed and Chris were standing over their bikes, ready to go.
 I called Ed, on his cell phone, and told him I wanted to stay back at the motel and ride tomorrow, and within seconds, he and Chris were in their saddles, and moving down the road.

 It took about a minute to extend my stay one more day, with Tammy, the owner of the motel, and now that I was going to be around for another day, she wanted to know if I needed anything from town, because she was headed there later in the day.
 I was out of dental floss, so she added that to her list of things to pick up.
 Once back in my room, I called my sister and girlfriends, took a nap, then went outside to check the weather.
-A couple, from one of the neighbouring rooms, was having a steak dinner, they’d prepared, out on the porch in front of their room, so I stopped over to say hello. , they’d prepared, out on the porch in front of their room, a few rooms down, so I headed over to say Hi.
+A couple, from one of the neighbouring rooms, was having a steak dinner they’d prepared out on the porch in front of their room, so I stopped over to say hello.

-My neighbors, Mark and Maggie, were heading over to Fort Ticonderoga, later, so I asked if I could tag along, and they graciously agreed.
+Mark and Maggie were about to head over to Fort Ticonderoga, and when I asked if I could tag along, they graciously agreed.
 I put on my fastest drying clothes and rain jacket, and we hit the road a little after 2 PM, with me sitting on a folding chair in the back of Mark’s Honda Element.
 On the way there, I checked out that busy road I mentioned up above, and it was a definite no go for riding on tomorrow.
-It was hilly, sometimes did not have a shoulder, and had foliage growing all the way up to the edge of the road, in a lot of places, that would force a cyclist to have to ride in the lane.
+Beyond being busy, it was hilly; sometimes did not have a shoulder; and it had foliage growing all the way up to the edge of the road, in a lot of places, that would force a cyclist to have to ride in the lane.
 This would not be my top route choice, if I had other options.

 Just before the Fort closed, we drove over to the King’s Garden to see what we could, before they closed the grounds at 5 PM.
-We ended up being the last men standing, when all the employees left, the moment the buildings closed.
-We were able to walk all around the gardens and take our time looking around.
-But we were wet and were getting cold, so we headed back to Mark’s Element.
+We ended up being the last men standing, when the buildings closed and all the employees left.
+We were able to walk around the gardens and take our sweet time looking around, but it was raining nonstop, and we were soaked and getting cold, so we headed back to Mark’s vehicle..